 Although this exception does not apply to Class 2 as explained above, the project site has been reviewed for unusual circumstances.
-The project will occur within the boundaries of an existing school in a developed area of Roseville.
+The project will occur within the boundaries of an existing school in a developed area of Antelope.
 The proposed project will not impact sensitive environments.
-The project site is in the northeastern portion of the campus, adjacent to the stadium, student parking lot, and school buildings.
-The school is in a residential neighborhood and is bounded by residential properties to the north, Ronald L. Feist Park to the east, residential properties to the south, and Washington Way and residential properties to the west.
+The project site is in the southeastern portion of the campus, adjacent to the stadium, student parking lot and student pick-up/drop-off, and baseball field.
+The school is in a residential neighborhood and is bounded by the Antelope Community Park and residential properties to the north, Elverta Street, Palmerson Drive, and residential properties to the west, residential development and vacant land to the east, and Titan Road and residential properties to the south.
 The site does not contain a sensitive environment and thus, this exception does not apply to the proposed project.